redbluegames/unity-mulligan-renamer/README.md

 You can combine any number of the rename operations in any order to achieve the rename results you want.
 Read more about the operations in the [wiki](https://github.com/redbluegames/unity-bulk-rename/wiki) [here](https://github.com/redbluegames/unity-bulk-rename/wiki/Rename-Operations).

-## Notes and Considerations
-Currently the tool does not allow for undoing Assets, (though Undoing GameObjects in the scene is possible).
-This seems to be a limitation of Unity's undo system.

 ## Contributing
 Contributing to the project is welcome.
 You can do so by adding GitHub issues, or by submitting code pull requests.
-If you submit a pull request, please try to adhere to the StyleCop format and reference the GitHub issue in the Pull Requst comments.
+Please read the [Contributing Guidelines](https://github.com/redbluegames/unity-mulligan-renamer/blob/master/CONTRIBUTING.md) before contributing.

 ## Contributors and Credits